 Change Comes When You Change Your Mind

-If spending $10,000 annually on interest payments wasn’t bad enough, I spent thousands of dollars working with a credit consolidation company to pay off my debt.
-It didn’t work, and it wasn’t their fault; it was mine.
-My experience proves to me that nothing will change about your financial situation until you change your mind.
+If spending $10,000 a year on interest payments wasn’t bad enough, I spent thousands more working with a credit consolidation company.
+It didn’t work.
+That was my fault.
+Nothing will change about your financial situation until you change your mind.
 As you’ll see below, this exclusive 3-in-1 guide will help you do just that.

 First Change Your Mind

 When we were drowning in debt, we looked for any way to pay our debt off fast and efficiently.
 We considered credit consolidation, refinancing, bankruptcy and even borrowing from our 401ks.